pblaas/nagoya/README.md

 * export OS_TENANT_NAME=$OS_PROJECT_NAME

 Make sure you have current version of the openstack CLI tool which is used during the deployment by the Python script.

+Please note that these scripts use some static configuration defaults, like the floating network gateway id which are specific for the OpenStack API server on https://cloudvps.com.
+You're environment may use other defaults.
+Please let me know if you need to change anything to make this work on your end, not being on cloudvps.com so I can update the scripts and define this in provided params.